 The current application (5-00-459) involves development on private property.
-No development is proposed on public rights-of-way.
+No development is proposed on the one public "cul-de-sac right-of-way" that exists over the property.
 As such, the proposed project is consistent with Section 30601.5 of the Coastal Act.
 While the applicant requested City abandonment of the cul-de-sac easement in March 2000, the City Council denied the request.
 Concerns raised at the City Council hearing related to potential loss of on-street parking spaces and private view impacts.